finbourne/lusid-sdk-java/sdk/docs/CustomEntityDefinitionsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // CustomEntityDefinitionsApi apiInstance = apiFactory.build(CustomEntityDefinitionsApi.class);

         CustomEntityDefinitionsApi apiInstance = ApiFactoryBuilder.build(fileName).build(CustomEntityDefinitionsApi.class);
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the entities.
 Defaults to returning the latest version   of each portfolio if not specified.
         Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
         String filter = "filter_example"; // String | Expression to filter the results.
 For more information about filtering   results, see https://support.lusid.com/knowledgebase/article/KA-01914.
         String page = "page_example"; // String | The pagination token to use to continue listing entities; this   value is returned from the previous call.
 If a pagination token is provided, the filter, limit   and asAt fields must not have changed since the original request. try {
+            // uncomment the below to set overrides at the request level
+            // PagedResourceListOfCustomEntityDefinition result = apiInstance.listCustomEntityDefinitions(asAt, limit, filter, page).execute(opts);

             PagedResourceListOfCustomEntityDefinition result = apiInstance.listCustomEntityDefinitions(asAt, limit, filter, page).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {